By: Marilyn L. Davis

 Rediscovery: A New Focus

 In changing occupations, he rediscovered his love of words and giving voice to those who seemingly did not have one.
 When the house closed, I was persuaded to start writing to a broader recovering audience and the TIERS curriculum evolved.
-From that, I also rediscovered my love of writing.
+From that, I also rediscovered my love of writing and started my blog, From Addict 2 Advocate.

 Recovery is about making something new and strong again.
 I know from taking a moral inventory, that I was not only character defects but admirable qualities, too.
 With that knowledge, I could see that the guts of my metaphorical house weren’t destroyed, but there were a lot of repairs to be made.
 Getting my interior house in order was going to take work – and lots of it at that.

 I would have to assume responsibility for my choices, and whether I was going to continue with my use even when I knew the damage it was causing.
-I could no longer say, “I’m sorry” and hope that was sufficient.
+“I’m sorry” was no longer going to be an acceptable reply to people.
 I was going to have to change and demonstrate that my guilt had a purpose; it was motivating me to change because I wanted relationships improved.

 When I accepted responsibility for my poor choices, I found that liberating.
 Too many people are afraid of accepting responsibility for their choices.
 Yet, when we do, we are then in control of the next decision.
 We can acknowledge that we did not make good choices and now we are willing to learn from others, or not make the same mistakes again.